EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 Richard Rodgers (Achieved EGOT: 1962)

 Richard Rodgers became the first EGOT winner in 1962.
 Richard Rodgers is the famous Rodgers of the Rodgers and Hammerstein duo.
-He famously composed music for The Sound of Music, Oklahoma!, South Pacific, The King and I, and many other musicals.
+His most well-known work includes composing music for The Sound of Music, Oklahoma!, South Pacific, The King and I, and many other musicals.
 Richard Rodgers won five Tony awards and two Grammy awards for his work on South Pacific, No Strings, and The Sound of Music.
-This is not including his special lifetime achievement awards that he won at both award shows.
+He also received multiple special lifetime achievement awards at the Tony Awards.

 Richard Rodgers won an Academy Award in 1946 for Best Original Song for “It Might As Well Be Spring” from State Fair.
 His Emmy award completed his EGOT.
 He received it for his work on Winston Churchill-The Valiant Years and in the category Outstanding Achievement in Composing Original Music for Television.